unit-io/unitdb/memdb/README.md

 The memdb supports Get, Set, Delete operations.
 It also supports batch operations.

-Samples are available in the cmd directory for reference.
+Samples are available in the examples directory for reference.

 ### Opening a database
 To open or create a new database, use the memdb.Open() function: